 Android has a built-in feature which monitors your phone’s battery usage and tells you which apps are draining the most battery.
 Some manufacturers (Samsung, for example) also have power saving mode which will extend the battery life.

-You can tap the Save Power button to stop apps from using your phone’s battery in the background.
+You can use Power Saving mode to stop apps from using your phone’s battery in the background.
 Samsung smartphones also have power saving mode which will limit the background network usage, apply speed limiter, disable biometrics and decrease brightness to extend the battery life.